joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # Also can prevent:

-• Fake news..
+• Fake news
-• Campaign disinformation..
+• Campaign disinformation
-• Hacking database..
+• Hacking database
-• Hacking the voting software..
+• Hacking the voting software

 Because all of us have to get the power on our own with so much responsibility

 # Blockchain built is for:

-• Voting (video, vote, card...POH)
+• Voting
 • Tax systems
 • Security Services
 • Issuing documents